uva-cs3140-fa24/uva-cs3140-fa24.github.io/syllabus.md

 ### AI Assistance rules

-Use of AI Assistants, like ChatGPT, Copilot, etc., is allowed **only in limited circumstances**.
+Use of AI Assistants, like ChatGPT, Copilot, etc. is allowed when used appropriately and with citation.
 The rules are the same as StackOverflow - you may copy small snippets of code (typically small functions, etc.).
-You may not copy an entire class from an AI tool, and you should never copy more than 8 or so lines of code at a time.
-Copying code from any external source for significant portions of the assignment is considered academic dishonesty, and will be treated as such.
+You should not however, attempt to use such tools to complete entire assignments.

 **All AI tool use must be cited in your code comments!!!** (See below)

+**All "chat logs" with AI tools must be saved!**

 ### How to Cite Code